Causal Representation Learning from Multimodal Biomedical Observations: Latent Multimodal Causal Models

-\paragraph{Example.} In healthcare, a chest X-ray $\vecx^{(m)}$ may reflect latent factors such as lung functions, heart sizes, and bone structures, represented by $\vecz^{(m)}$.
-These latent variables can causally influence those in other modalities $\vecz^{(n)}$ such as demographic factors like age and sex which may be reflected in heart rhythm and electrical conduction in an ECG represented by $\vecx^{(n)}$.
+\paragraph{Example.} In healthcare, different modalities capture complementary physiological aspects.
+A chest X-ray $\vecx^{(m)}$ may reflect latent factors such as lung density, cardiac silhouette, and ribcage structure, represented by $\vecz^{(m)}$.
+These latent factors can causally influence those in other modalities, $\vecz^{(n)}$, such as pulmonary function parameters (e.g., forced vital capacity) and cardiovascular biomarkers (e.g., left ventricular mass).
+These, in turn, may affect electrical activity recorded in an ECG, represented by $\vecx^{(n)}$, by modulating heart rate variability and conduction patterns.

 \paragraph{Goal.} As outlined previously, we aim to learn the latent variables underlying each modality and their causal relations.
-Formally, we would like to fit the marginal distribution $ p( \{\vecx^{(m)}\}_{m=1}^{M} ) $ with model $ ( \hat{ g }_{ \vecz }, \hat{g}_{ \vecx } ) $ such that each estimated latent component $ \hat{z}_{i}^{(m)} $ is equivalent to its true counterpart $ z^{(m)}_{i} $ up to an invertible map $ h_{i}^{(m)} $, i.e., $ \hat{z}_{i}^{(m)} = h_{i}^{(m)} ( z^{(m)}_{i} ) $.
-This \textit{component-wise identifiability} disentangles latent components (e.g., gene types, nutrient levels) from the measurements $\vecx$ and preserves their original information.
-Once component-wise identifiability is achieved, one can readily apply classical causal learning algorithms (e.g., PC~\citep{spirtes2001causation}) to identified components $ \hat{z}^{(m)}_{i} $ to infer the graphical structures.
-These structures characterize the interactions among all latent components across modalities as we desire for the biological applications.
+Formally, consider two specifications of the data-generating process in Eq.~\eqref{eq:z_generation} and Eq.~\eqref{eq:x_generation}: $ \bm\theta:=\{ g_{\vecx^{(m)}}, g_{\vecz^{(m)}}, p( \bm\epsilon^{(m)} ) \}_{m=1}^{M}$ and $ \hat{\bm\theta} := \{ \hat{g}_{\vecx^{(m)}}, \hat{g}_{\vecz^{(m)}}, \hat{p}( \bm\epsilon^{(m)} ) \}_{m=1}^{M} $, both of which fit the marginal distribution $ p( \vecx ) $.
+Our objective is to show that, \textit{given the same value of $ \vecx $}, each estimated latent component $ \hat{z}_{i}^{(m)} $ is equivalent to its true counterpart $ z^{(m)}_{i} $ up to an invertible transformation $ h_{i}^{(m)} $, i.e., $ \hat{z}_{i}^{(m)} = h_{i}^{(m)} ( z^{(m)}_{i} )$. \footnote{ Please see Appendix~\ref{app:notations} for details on the notion of identifiability. } This \textit{component-wise identifiability} ensures that latent components (e.g., gene types, nutrient levels) are disentangled from the observed measurements $\vecx$ while preserving their original information.
+Once component-wise identifiability is achieved, one can readily apply standard causal discovery algorithms (e.g., PC~\citep{spirtes2001causation}) to the identified components $ \hat{z}^{(m)}_{i} $ to infer the graphical structures.
+The choice of structure learning algorithms can be tailored to the assumed graph class (e.g., potentially non-DAGs), and this step is orthogonal to our contribution.
+These structures characterize the interactions between all latent components across modalities, which is particularly desirable for biomedical applications.